cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o1_uploading/description.md

 Copy the URL to your freshly-uploaded succulent file and paste it into the field to the right.
 Then, click on _HACK_.

+> If you need help, press the _HELP_ button on the top right of this window!